lexiouellette228/Property-Manager-Reporting-Insights/README.md

 ## Project Files

 - `DAX_Formulas`: DAX formulas used in Power BI Desktop to analyze data for visualizations.
-- `Education_By_ZipCode.csv`: A CSV file containing cleaned and sorted education level data by zip code from http://census.gov/.
 - `Notebook 1`: Python code to create a correlation matrix between median income and disbursement data in Power BI Desktop.
 - `Notebook 2`: Python code to create a scatter plot showing MedianIncome vs Completion/Expiration Rate by IncomeGroup in Power BI Desktop.
 - `Notebook 3`: Python code to create a heatmap showing the correlations between median income and disbursement data in Power BI Desktop.